Cosmian/mse-cli/README.md

 Then run it.

-In the followings, the current directory inside the docker is `/mnt/workspace`.
+In the following, the current directory inside the docker is `/mnt/workspace`.
 You can retrieve all generated files in your current host in: `/mnt/workspace`.
 Make sure to create it before all at the exact location `/mnt/workspace` (it will not work if both locations are not aligned).

 ### MSE Cloud

-You need to login through the web browser, which is not possible using the docker.
-You should then run the `mse login` inside the docker and copy/paste the dsplayed url into the host web browser to be logged in inside the docker.
+You need to login through the web browser, which is not possible through Docker.
+You should then run the `mse login` inside the docker and copy/paste the displayed URL into the host web browser to be logged in inside the docker.

-Make sure to mount `$HOME/.config/mse` into `/root/.config/mse` to be able to reuse the login credentiels or recover your previous deployment information when chaining the commmands.
+Make sure to mount `$HOME/.config/mse` into `/root/.config/mse` to be able to reuse the login credentials or recover your previous deployment information when chaining the commands.

-If you need to target another environment, use the docker parameter `-e` to specify the previous metionned MSE env variables.
+If you need to target another environment, use the docker parameter `-e` to specify the previous mentionned MSE env variables.

 ```console
 $ # You have to create /mnt/workspace